 If you’re interested in checking out some of these sites, here are three — all of which offer home deliveries and accept returns.

 CarSense has five car lots in Pennsylvania and New Jersey, but you don’t have to be in one of those states to shop there.

-The company’s inventory of 2,240 cars is all listed online.
+The company’s inventory is all listed online.
 You can be as specific or as general as you’d like when you search.

 You can even search by your budget.
 Calculate what you can afford by entering the monthly payment, down payment, finance APR and desired contract length into the search tool.
 Then type in that estimated budget and find your matches.

 Once you find what you want, take a look at the free vehicle history report, the photos and all the details.
 You can also see how much you’re saving compared to the Kelley Blue Book price.

 If you like what you see, you can get free delivery if you live within 50 miles of the vehicle’s location.
 If not, you’ll have to pay (prices vary by vacation).
 Either way, you’ll get a five-day return policy.

 With Carvana, you can search for exactly what you want, or peruse the available options.